DAMAC Tower Nine Elms

-DAMAC Tower Nine Elms is a 50-storey, 170-metre high skyscraper located at 69-71 Bondway, Vauxhall, London.
+DAMAC Residential Tower is a 50-storey, 170-metre high skyscraper located at 69-71 Bondway, Vauxhall, London.
 Originally scheduled to be completed by 2020, the tower's opening was ultimately delayed to June 2022.

 The tower consists of 360 apartments, with interiors are designed by Donatella Versace.
 The apartments went on sale on 21 July 2015, with all the Thames-side apartments having been "pre-sold".
 Prices start at £711,000 for a studio.

 Planning history

-In November 2013, KPF announced a proposal for new building to be called "New Bondway", featuring two connected towers of 50 stories and 23 stories featuring 450 flats, 3,700m2 of office space and 1,000m2 of shops.
+In November 2013, KPF announced a proposal for new building to be called "New Bondway", featuring two connected towers of 50 stories and 23 stories featuring 450 flats, 3,700 m2 of office space and 1,000 m2 of shops.

 The planning application to the London Borough of Lambeth is 14/00601/FUL.

 Ownership

 The original joint developers, Citygrove Securities and McLaren Property, sold the project to DAMAC Properties in June 2015.

 Construction

 In August 2016, it was announced that DAMAC had awarded the £200 million building contract to Lendlease.